imsrgadich/csc-code-refinery-python-testing/README.md

-# test-ex
+# CSC Code Refinery

-Exercising Travis and Coveralls.
+Exercise on TravisCI and Coveralls.